cloud-gov/django-uaa/docs/developing.rst

 .. important::

-    This section is about developing *on* cg-django-uaa itself, not using it in your Django project.
+    This section is about developing cg-django-uaa
+    itself, not using it in your Django project.
 For details on the latter, see the :ref:`quickstart`.